-My Grandma, Veronica (Mellish) Ellis was a writer.
+My Grandma was a writer.
 No one really knew this outside of the family because she was never published.
 She just filled out diary after diary, year after year.
-Who knows how long she had been keeping a faithful diary, but I know she told me once that she wrote something in… Continue reading Memoir Monday—Liar, Liar Pants on Fire?
+Who knows how long she had been keeping a faithful diary, but I know she told me once that she wrote something in her diary when… Continue reading Liar, Liar Pants on Fire?

-One of the biggest reasons we write memoir is to tell our stories, but these stories also teach us about ourselves and our family histories.
-A good memoir not only tells a story, but describes the journey the author has been on which might include their own faults as well as the people who abused… Continue reading Memoir Monday–Skip the Rant and Make it a Story
+One of the biggest reasons we write memoir is to tell our stories, but good memoir not only tells a story, but describes the journey the author has been on which might include their own faults along with the people who might have abused them.
+When I read so-called memoirs that simply go on and on… Continue reading Skip the Rant and Make it a Story

 Today’s blog is not a pretty picture blog because I am going to share some of the ugly reality about writing a memoir and dealing with angry relatives.
-If this is not your mug of mocha, please excuse this and know I will try to write about blue skies and fluffy koalas in the future,… Continue reading Memoir Monday–Angry Relatives
+If this is not your mug of mocha, please excuse this and know I will try to write about blue skies and fluffy koalas in the future,… Continue reading Angry Relatives and Memoir

 When I was eight and my family suddenly left the house we lived in to sleep in a tent at an abandoned sawmill, I had no idea what was going on.
 To this day, my parents have never told me what happened.
 What I do know is that we never went back to that house.… Continue reading Writing Memoir–Why I Can’t Keep Quiet

 Today I decided that roasted marshmallows taste like manna.
 It's interesting how we sometimes get a chance to revisit our lives in full circle moments.
 Sometimes they’re good experiences and other times they can be triggering.
 Today I had a beautiful moment that could only be orchestrated by the benevolent heart of the Universe.
 I… Continue reading Encounter at Grouse Gap